ThomasWeiser/elmfire/README.md

 _Demo application for these APIs: [Collaborative TodoMVC](https://github.com/ThomasWeiser/todomvc-elmfire)_

+---

+_This library currently targets Elm version 0.16._

+_A new version with an [effect manager](https://guide.elm-lang.org/effect_managers/index.html) for Elm 0.17 is under development.
+Please stay tuned!_

+---

 ## API Usage

 The API design corresponds closely to the targeted Firebase JavaScript API.